Cosmic inflation: String gas cosmology

 String theory requires that, in addition to the three observable spatial dimensions, additional dimensions exist that are curled up or compactified (see also Kaluza–Klein theory).
 Extra dimensions appear as a frequent component of supergravity models and other approaches to quantum gravity.
 This raised the contingent question of why four space-time dimensions became large and the rest became unobservably small.
 An attempt to address this question, called string gas cosmology, was proposed by Robert Brandenberger and Cumrun Vafa.
 This model focuses on the dynamics of the early universe considered as a hot gas of strings.
-Brandenberger and Vafa show that a dimension of spacetime can only expand if the strings that wind around it can efficiently annihilate each other.
+Brandenberger and Vafa show that a dimension of spacetime can only expand if the strings that wind around it can efficiently annihilate each other, which became known as Brandenberger–Vafa mechanism.
 Each string is a one-dimensional object, and the largest number of dimensions in which two strings will generically intersect (and, presumably, annihilate) is three.
 Therefore, the most likely number of non-compact (large) spatial dimensions is three.
 Current work on this model centers on whether it can succeed in stabilizing the size of the compactified dimensions and produce the correct spectrum of primordial density perturbations.
 The original model did not "solve the entropy and flatness problems of standard cosmology", although Brandenburger and coauthors later argued that these problems can be eliminated by implementing string gas cosmology in the context of a bouncing-universe scenario.